HorizenOfficial/zendoo-cctp-lib/README.md

 I would like Field to support minimal functionalities for scTxCommitment operations.

 MerklePath
-   ctor                           --> default one, calling whatever Rust function needed to init field dtor                           --> ensure RAII by encapsulating free function in dtor bool operator==(const Field &) --> maybe useful to compare merkle paths in tests?? serialize/deserialize          --> To crosscheck if needed
+   ctor                           --> default one, calling whatever Rust function needed to init field.
+Forbid copy dtor                           --> ensure RAII by encapsulating free function in dtor bool operator==(const Field &) --> maybe useful to compare merkle paths in tests?? serialize/deserialize          --> To crosscheck if needed